InYourCloud/Pimcore5-CommunicationBundle/README.md

 ### controller and view
 The bundle comes with a basic MailController and FormController.
-If you use Zurbs Fundation (foundation abide).
-Adjust the layout member to get the contact view in your desired layout and implement the `_form.scss` (CommunicationBundle/Resources/scss) in your foundation `app.scss`.
+If you use Zurbs Fundation (foundation abide) only Adjust the layout member to get the contact view in your desired layout and implement the `_form.scss` (CommunicationBundle/Resources/scss) in your foundation `app.scss`.

 NOTE: The contact view uses custom symfony form row and form errors templates!